usyntest/news-app/README.md

 **3. React-Router-Dom** (For routing)
 <br>
-###### i haven't deployed the project yet but will do it soon.
-And, sorry if it does not have enough comments
+###### i deployed the project at usyntest-news-app.netlify.app bit its not working the server is returning a status code of 426, and i'm too lazy to fix it.
+JUST READ THE CODE

 ## How To Run The Project